vincenzo-cuprous/Code-Rush/README.rst

 Code Rush
 ===============
-It will make code runner inside your terminal.
+It will make code runner, like vscode, inside your terminal.

 Dependencies
 =============